aileencluo/aileencluo.github.io/research.md

 <!-- ===== Kant ===== -->
 <h2 id="kant" style="font-size:1.6em; margin-top:40px; border-left:4px solid #1B3A57; padding-left:10px;">Kant</h2>
-<p>My core historical research area is in Kant’s theoretical philosophy, especially when it intersects with epistemology and philosophy of psychology.
+<p>My core research area is in Kant’s theoretical philosophy, especially when it intersects with epistemology and philosophy of psychology.
 Current projects include the following papers that are either based on or extend from my dissertation work.</p>

 <figure class="figure-torn">
   <img src="assets/kant.png" alt="Kant research visual">